 Apple has been including in-built NFC systems into the iPhones since the iPhone 6, in the year 2014.
 However, since then, the technology has become far more advanced.
 Presently, iPhones can perform a variety of functions using the in-built NFC chip.

 The previous generations of the iPhone, i.e., from iPhone 6 to 12 required an additional app to enable the NFC features and scan the tags.
-However, in 13 and 14, Apple has included background tag scanning.
+However, in 13, 14, and 15, Apple has included background tag scanning.
 This means that the iPhone will always have the NFC service enabled.
-All the users need to do is touch the tag on the upper left section of the back of the phone & it will automatically read the tag.
+All that users need to do is hold the iPhone near the NFC tag and it will automatically scan the tag/NFC capable object.

 Applications of NFC in iPhones